Patymoore/Unsupervised-Tumor-Classification/README.md

 - Tumor radius, texture, perimeter, and other measurable properties.
 - Diagnosis labels: `B` (Benign) and `M` (Malignant).

-> Note: For privacy reasons, the dataset itself is not included in this repository.
-Please ensure you have the appropriate dataset before running the code.

 ## How to Run